Where to eat in Rome’s City Centre

 Via di Ripetta, 162

-Located on the scenic Via di Ripetta, Il Marchese doubles as a bar and Roman trattoria.
+Located on the scenic Via di Ripetta, Il Marchese is both a bar and Roman trattoria.
 Authentic cuisine that does not know half portions, yummy meat and seafood specialties, and main courses marinated in distilled and bitter bases await you.
 The must-order?
 La carbonara del Marchese.
 The guanciale is crispy, the pasta is homemade and al dente and the sauce creamy.
 Oh, and did we mention that Il Marchese is also Europe’s first amaro bar with a selection of 500 bitters?

 Armando al Pantheon